nemequ/icc-travis/README.md

 [secure environment variables](http://docs.travis-ci.com/user/encryption-keys/).

 If you do not provide a serial number, the script will attempt to use a trial license.
-That seems to work for now, but it seems like it might be a rather fragile solution.
-I'm also not sure what the legal ramifications are; you should probably be using a serial number.
+That seems to work sometimes, but sometimes it doesn't;
+you probably shouldn't depend on it.
+I'm also not sure what the legal ramifications are.

 ### Run the Script